 As we age, it’s increasingly important to focus on core strength.
-The natural deterioration of core muscle tissue actually begins as early as our mid 30s.
+The natural deterioration of core muscle tissue actually begins as early as our mid-30s.
 We might not notice it then, but without regular resistance training, core strength will likely have declined to the point where it’s making daily life more difficult by the time we reach 50.

 Without regular strength training, core muscle fibers shrink and become less flexible.
 Since the abdominal muscles act as an anchor for our spine, when they are weak, we are more susceptible to injury and back pain.
 The problem can be compounded if we’re carrying around excess weight, have poor posture, or are afflicted with an illness such as arthritis or osteoporosis.

-Dr. Stuart McGill PhD, Professor of Spine Biomechanics at the University of Waterloo, Canada, writes this in an article for the National Strength and Conditioning Association: “Having worked with people who suffer from back pain and high performance athletes for over 30 years, I am often asked to choose the most influential variable that links pain and performance.
+Dr. Stuart McGill PhD, Professor of Spine Biomechanics at the University of Waterloo, Canada, writes this in an article for the National Strength and Conditioning Association: “Having worked with people who suffer from back pain and high-performance athletes for over 30 years, I am often asked to choose the most influential variable that links pain and performance.
 My response would be an under-performing core.”

 For care professionals and trainers working with older adults, the importance of core strength is not exactly new news.
 But do your clients understand – really understand – how important it is to engage in regular resistance training aimed at strengthening their core?

 For anyone recovering from a fall or dealing with daily back pain, there is no need to convince them that a strong core is important.
-The challenge is convincing those who feeling healthy and independent that it’s important to spend time every week training their core muscles.
+The challenge is convincing those who feel healthy and independent that it’s important to spend time every week training their core muscles.
 This group may not yet feel the risk, but it’s there.
-One thing that can help is a realistic understanding what core strength and stability really means.
+One thing that can help is a realistic understanding of what core strength and stability really mean.
 And, most importantly, why it’s important to invest time and energy into maintaining it.

 Core Strength and Stability

-It’s important for older adults to understand the impact that strength and stability in core muscles has on their quality of daily life.
+It’s important for older adults to understand the impact that strength and stability in core muscles have on their quality of daily life.
 As the central linking point between the lower and upper body, core muscle strength affects how we lift, reach, turn, and bend.
 If these muscles are allowed to deteriorate and weaken, just standing up straight will become a challenge, and the risk of falling goes through the roof.